wcgordon1/TustinRecruiting/src/content/jobs/tr-bdr---tech-sales-long-beach-bdr--udoveb.md

 ---
 position: BDR - Tech Sales
 description: >-
-  ## Position Overview

-  Join our dynamic team as a Business Development Representative (BDR) in the tech sales division, located in the vibrant city of Long Beach, CA. In this entry-level position, you will become an integral part of our ambitious sales team, specializing in security software, including cybersecurity solutions, identity management, and cloud security.
-Enjoy flexible working hours and gain hands-on experience across multiple project teams.
+  Position Overview Join our dynamic team as a Business Development Representative (BDR) in the tech sales division, located in the vibrant city of Long Beach, CA. In this entrylevel position, you will become an integral part of our ambitious sales team, specializing in security software, including cybersecurity solutions, identity management, and cloud security.
+Enjoy flexible working hours and gain handson experience across multiple project teams.
 Regular travel to nearby major cities offers a chance to expand your professional network and experience the diverse tech landscape.

-  ## Key Responsibilities

-  - Identify and qualify potential customers through outbound and inbound prospecting.

-  - Collaborate with various project teams to align sales strategies with product offerings.
+Key Responsibilities  Identify and qualify potential customers through outbound and inbound prospecting.
+Collaborate with various project teams to align sales strategies with product offerings.
+Manag...

-  - Manag...
 location: 'Long Beach, CA'
 team: Software
 schedule: Flexible Hours